-If your cat isn’t one for cuddling, an oral suspension medication is also an option.
+Also, if your cat isn’t one for cuddling, an oral suspension medication is also an option.
 These liquid medications are usually fixed in almond oil and can be flavored to whatever is most palatable to your cat.

 Don’t force it.

 As aloof as cats can sometimes seem, they can also sense our moods.
-If you are tense when giving your cat medication, your pet will mirror your temperament.
+So, if you are tense when giving your cat medication, your pet will mirror your temperament.
 And if your attempt to administer medication ends in a vomiting kitty, don’t double dose.
 Some oral medications are quickly absorbed through the mucosal membranes in your cat’s mouth.

 Talk to your veterinarian.

 Your veterinarian and referred pharmacist can be great resources if you have any questions or concerns about giving your cat medication.
 Cats can be mysterious creatures and there are no dumb questions!
-Veterinary compounding is a great way for cat lovers to improve their cat’s health and develop a customized medication solution that is just as unique as their furry family member.
+While veterinary compounding is a great way for cat lovers to improve their cat’s health and develop a customized medication solution that is just as unique as their furry family member.
 Ask your veterinarian what options are available in your area.

 About the Author